ibm-cloud-docs/openshift/openshift_tutorial.md

     ibmcloud login [-g default] [--sso]
     ```
     {: pre}
 3. Create a cluster with a unique name.
-The following command creates a version 3.11 cluster with three worker nodes that have four cores and 16 GB memory in Washington, DC.
+The following command creates a version 4.3 cluster with three worker nodes that have four cores and 16 GB memory in Washington, DC.
 If you have existing VLANs that you want to use, get the VLAN IDs by running `ibmcloud oc vlan ls --zone <zone>`.
 For more information, see [Creating a standard classic cluster in the CLI](/docs/openshift?topic=openshift-clusters#clusters_cli_steps).
     ```
-    ibmcloud oc cluster create classic --name my_openshift --location wdc04 --kube-version 3.11_openshift --machine-type b3c.4x16.encrypted  --workers 3 --public-vlan <public_VLAN_ID> --private-vlan <private_VLAN_ID> --public-service-endpoint
+    ibmcloud oc cluster create classic --name my_openshift --location wdc04 --kube-version 4.3_openshift --machine-type b3c.4x16.encrypted  --workers 3 --public-vlan <public_VLAN_ID> --private-vlan <private_VLAN_ID> --public-service-endpoint
     ```
     {: pre}
 4. List your cluster details.
 Review the cluster **State**, check the **Ingress Subdomain**, and note the **Master URL**.<p class="note">Your cluster creation might take some time to complete.
-After the cluster state shows **Normal**, the cluster network and load-balancing components take about 10 more minutes to deploy and update the cluster domain that you use for the OpenShift web console and other routes.
+After the cluster state shows **Normal**, the cluster network and router components take about 10 more minutes to deploy and update the cluster domain that you use for the OpenShift web console and other routes.
 Wait until the cluster is ready before continuing to the next step by checking that the **Ingress Subdomain** follows a pattern of `<cluster_name>.<globally_unique_account_HASH>-0001.<region>.containers.appdomain.cloud`.</p>
     ```
     ibmcloud oc cluster get --cluster <cluster_name_or_ID>
     ```